3 Weeks in Spain and Portugal: 2 Itineraries

 Madrid for 3 days

-Madrid, Spain’s vibrant capital, is a blend of rich history and modern energy.
-It boasts world-renowned museums like the Prado and Reina Sofia, showcasing impressive art collections.
-The city pulses with life in its grand plazas, notably Puerta del Sol and Plaza Mayor.
+Madrid, Spain’s capital, is a blend of old history and modern energy.
+It has world-renowned museums like the Prado and Reina Sofia, showcasing impressive art collections.
+The city’s life is in its grand plazas, notably Puerta del Sol and Plaza Mayor.

-With its Royal Palace, verdant Retiro Park, and bustling Gran Vía, Madrid offers a unique mix of cultural experiences, green spaces, and urban dynamism, all complemented by its delectable gastronomy.
+With its Royal Palace, verdant Retiro Park, and Gran Vía, Madrid offers a unique mix of cultural experiences, green spaces, and urban dynamism, all complemented by its yummy cuisine.

 Use this time to arrange your car rental if that’s your plan and get some local currencies, a local sim card with data, and book transportation between cities or to your next destination.